StevenSteinbeck/Wave-Theory-Market-Analysis/README.md

 # Wave_Market_Analysis
-Uses aspects of the Elliot Wave Theory to analyze financial markets
+Applies aspects of the Elliot Wave Theory to analyze financial markets.